canaano/QuizGame/README.md

 https://canaano.github.io/QuizGame/

-Followed tutorial on YouTube at: (this was way more difficult than i anticipted) https://www.youtube.com/watch?v=icb9AUBeznQ
+Followed tutorial on YouTube at: (this was way more difficult than i anticipted and abandoned some and got help from group members) https://www.youtube.com/watch?v=icb9AUBeznQ

 ## Screenshot